fatfisz/babel-plugin-jsx-svg-inject/README.md

 The main benefit here is that explicit imports for the images are not needed and instead a single component can be used.

 The plugin includes the contents of the file as a string, so there is no need for additional plugins or loaders.
+There is also an option to have the imports added instead (`useImports`).

 ## How does it work?